For Sliding Windows, safety stoppers and angle strips are needed to secure the window panels so that the panel will not be off track.

 For Casement Windows, the friction stay must be of stainless steel grade 304, minimum 4 screws on each side friction stay with zinc casting corner brackets.

 Homeowners can face a penalty of up to S$5,000 and/or jail term of up to six months for failing to replace all aluminium rivets in casement windows with stainless steel rivets.
-This requirement has been in place since 2004.
-In addition, if a window falls due to lack of maintenance, homeowners can face up to a maximum fine of S$10,000 and/or jail term of up to one year.
-Since 2006, 342 people have been fined and 92 people have been prosecuted for fallen windows.
+If a window falls due to lack of maintenance, homeowners can be fined up to S$10,000, imprisoned for up to one year, or both.
+Since 2006, 378 people have been fined and 92 people have been prosecuted for fallen windows.

 It is a MUST that HDB home owners appoint only BCA Approved Window Contractors listed with HDB to check, retrofit or install windows.